josephwilk/mud/README.md

 #### Why?

 Overtone is extremely powerful at the cost of verbosity.
 Live coding requires quite a lot of code.
-Snippet expansion can help alleviate but it does hinder the range expression and clutters the visual experience for the audience reading along with the code.
+Snippet expansion can help alleviate but it does hinder the range of expression and clutters the visual experience for the audience reading along with the code.

 #### What?